PeterSedik03/Closing-the-Urban-Rural-Digital-Divide-in-Europe-DataVisualization/README.md

-# Closing the Urban–Rural Digital Divide in Europe
+# Closing the Urban–Rural Digital Divide in Europe (DataVisualization)

 This project was developed as part of a Data Visualization assignment during my MSc studies.
 The objective is to analyze territorial inequalities in household internet access across Europe, with a focus on the urban–rural digital divide.